There are essentially three different ways to generate revenue for your business: acquisition, retention and expansion.

 This will allow you to optimize and align your acquisition strategy with your expansion and retention strategy.
 Doing this will foster a happier and healthy customer base and put you on the path to optimizing your revenue for long-term business growth.

 Looking for help optimizing your revenue?
-A revenue performance management firm is the solution!
-Learn all about them in this post:
+An optimized RevOps tech stack is the solution!
+Learn all about them in this guide.

 Weslee Clyde is an inbound marketing strategist at New Breed.
 She is focused on generating results using inbound methods and is driven by the customer experience.
 When not at the office, you can find her binging a docu-series on true crime or perfecting her gluten-free baking skills.